AdamBoley/Viscosity-Calculator/README.md

 That said, the Viscosity Calculator functions are written in such a way that the unrounded values generated in earlier calculation functions are passed through to later functions.
 This is perhaps most evident in the determinability calculations, which calculate two kinematic viscosities early on, pass them through the functions and then make use of them in the final checker function.
 I chose to do this because the tool, being a computer, can easily store long floating point numbers in its memory.
 The use of the unrounded values also improves accuracy, since it eliminates errors incurred through incremental rounding.

-# Development process
+# **Development process**

 When the project was started, I set out only to implement functionality to calculate determinability.
 When this proved unexpectedly easy to implement, I realised that it would also be easy to implement functionality to calculate repeatability, reproducibility, calibration and recalibration.
-This move may be seen in the wireframes, where I titled to tool 'Viscosity Determinability Calculator'.
+This move may be seen in the wireframes, where I titled to tool 'Viscosity Determinability Calculator' in the initial wireframes.

 Initially, for each of the determinability, repeatability and reproducibility calculations, two large IF/ELSE statements in separate functions were used to perform those calculations.
 The first function displayed the calculation that was to be used to the user.
 The second function performed the calculations and inserted the results into HTML elements.
 Further functions to calculate the upper and lower limits would take their input values from the HTML elements, perform the calculations and post the results.
 I realised that this could lead to calculation errors, since I was rounding with the toPrecision method each time the functions retrieved and posted the numbers.
 This was caused by the inability of IF/ELSE statements to declare or modify variables outside of the statements.
 I refactored the code, and replaced the two large IF/ELSE functions with a single large SWITCH statement, which allowed me to declare and modify variables which can then be passed directly into further functions.
 This prevents calculation rounding errors, and generally simplifies the code.